 You may or may not want to use the Registry cleaner portion of it or any registry cleaners.
 The decision is, of course, yours to take!
 Check out one of our posts for more information Do Registry Cleaners & Defragmenters really help?

-6] Virus Scanning: Most of the times Malware of Trojan infection can cause an unstable behavior to your operating System.
-Run a complete virus scan to make sure your Computer is clean.
+Most of the times Malware or Trojan infection can cause an unstable behavior to your operating system.
+Run a complete virus scan to make sure your computer is clean.
 There are a lot of freeware out there.
-I would recommend Windows Defender or Microsoft Security Essentials – it has a very low footprint and less false positive.
+I would recommend Windows Defender – it has a very low footprint and less false positive.
 Then download the free versions of Malwarebytes or Emsisoft Anti-malware and run a complete scan in Safe Mode.
-If you find an infection and couldn’t remove it you could use our forum create a thread there our Security Analyst would be more than happy to assist you cleaning it up.

 - Go to Start and under search type in CMD then Right Click on it and click on Run as administrator.